sva-s1/squid-docs/SQUID_LOGGING_SETUP.md

 ### Test 3: Capture Network Traffic to Remote Server

-**What we're doing:** Using tcpdump to literally watch the UDP packets being sent to 10.0.0.241:10001.
+**What we're doing:** Using tcpdump to literally watch the UDP packets being sent to your remote syslog server (replace 10.0.0.241:10001 with your actual IP and port).

 **Start the packet capture:**
 ```bash